-- Develop training on the procedures for stopping, containing, and cleaning up leaks, spills, or other releases. - Maintain current Safety Data Sheets for all materials stored on site to assist in emergency response. - Report all spills, leaks, releases in accordance with the spill response plan and the procedures outlined in Section 4.4.
+- Dispose of spent cleanup materials immediately and properly. - Develop training on the procedures for stopping, containing, and cleaning up leaks, spills, or other releases. - Maintain current Safety Data Sheets for all materials stored on site to assist in emergency response. - Report all spills, leaks, releases in accordance with the spill response plan and the procedures outlined in Section 4.4.